ivomarsan/i-select/README.md

 #### Limit

 > @type {String}
+> @default '5'

 Limit how much results will be avaliable in Select.
-Default are 5 results

 ```html
 <i-select limit="8">